ENGO150/ClearTemp/README.md

 The args in square brackets aren't required, and you also don't need to use both of them.
 I am not responsible for any misuse.
 Use this program only with the permission of the user to whom you are deleting temporary files.
 I am developing this program on Linux (Ubuntu), but it should work perfectly on Windows, too.

-Java version of ClearTemp lasted 300ms, the new C version lasts 10ms.
+Java version of ClearTemp lasted 300ms, the new C version lasts 6ms.

-*you can download the jar file [here](https://github.com/ENGO150/ClearTemp/releases/latest).
+*you can download latest release [here](https://github.com/ENGO150/ClearTemp/releases/latest).